paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![whiteplain main page](/images/hugo_themes/whiteplain_main.png#center)](/images/hugo_themes/whiteplain_main.png)

-Black, white and blue palette, everything is very clear and assembled with great care.
-Also, you could notice that's one of the themes with the table of content enabled by default.
+Black, white and blue palette, everything is self-explanatory and assembled with great care.
+Also, you could notice that's one of the themes with the table of content-enabled by default.

 ### Navigation